-I like making it with tri-color garden rotini for an extra pop of color, but feel free to use your favorite type or shape of pasta.
+I like making it with tri-color garden rotini for an extra pop of color, but feel free to use your favorite type or shape.
 The dressing used is actually my delicious and highly popular Homemade Italian Dressing.
 For flavor and texture, there are a couple handfuls of finely diced green olives and olives and a small jar of diced pimentos stirred in.
-A shower of fresh Parmesan cheese and this pasta salad is ready to party!
+A shower of fresh Parmesan cheese and this side dish is ready to party!
 Think of it as a simple Italian Pasta Salad.

-I actually developed this recipe to pay homage to one of my favorite things to eat from waaaay back in my college days.
+I actually developed today's recipe to pay homage to one of my favorite things to eat from waaaay back in my college days.
 During my years at Texas A&M, there was a little sandwich shop in town called Honey Bee Ham.
 It basically served the best sandwiches ever, and my roommates and I craved them often.
 Every time I ordered one of those scrumptious, piled-high ham sandwiches, I chose pasta salad as my side.
-It was a really plain, basic pasta salad…but because of its simplicity, it was a great accompaniment to my sandwich.
+It was a really plain, basic option...but because of its simplicity, it was a great accompaniment to my sandwich.

-That can be said for all of the ingredients in this pasta salad, actually.
+That can be said for all of the ingredients in this Easy Pasta Salad, actually.
 It's such a basic recipe that you can omit any ingredients you don't care for and/or add any additional ingredients that you like.

 Helpful Tips, Tricks, & Equipment